datafolklabs/cement/doc/source/dev/hooks.rst

 A hook is just an identifier, but the functions registered to that hook are what get run when the hook is called.
-Registering a hook should also be done early in the application load process, however because it utilizes a decorator putting it toward the top of any controller file, or after plugin registration in your plugin file should be sufficient.
-The following is how to register a hook from a controller file:
+Registering a hook should also be done during the bootstrap process The following is how to register a hook from a controller file:

-**./helloworld/controllers/example.py**:
+**./helloworld/bootstrap/someothernamespace.py**:

 .. code-block:: python

-    from cement.core.controller import CementController, expose
     from cement.core.hook import register_hook

     @register_hook()
-    def my_example_hook(self, *args, **kwargs):
+    def my_example_hook(*args, **kwargs):
         # do something
         something = "The result of my hook." return something

-    class ExampleController(CementController):
-        @expose()
-        def my_command(self, cli_opts, cli_args):
-            bar = True
-            return dict(foo=bar)
+    @register_hook(name='some_other_hook_name')
+    def my_function(*args, **kw):
+        # do something
+    ...

-The @register_hook() decorator uses the name of the function you are decorating to determine the hook you are registering for.
-That said, some decorators return an alternate func which changes the name of the func.__name__.
-For that reason, @register_hook() should be the first or only decorator used on a hook function.
+The @register_hook() decorator uses the name of the function you are decorating to determine the hook you are registering for, or you can pass the name parameter.
+Note that if combining with other decorators you must pass the name parameter.
 It should also be noted, you probably don't want to decorate a command function [one that is @expose()'d] as a hook.

 What you return depends on what the developer defining the hook is expecting.
 Each hook is different, and the nature of the hook determines whether you need to return anything or not.
 That is up to the developer.
 Also, the args and kwargs coming in depend on the developer.
-You have to be familiar with the purpose of the defined hook in order to know whether you are receiving any args or kwargs.
+You have to be familiar with the purpose of the defined hook in order to know whether you are receiving any args or kwargs, but either way you ant to accept them.

-Registering a hook just puts the function into the namespace.
+Registering a hook just puts the function into the hook list.
 This will be an unbound function, so if you register a function that is a class method keep in mind that 'self' doesn't exist in the context of when the hook is run.
 For the most part, standard unbound functions are best for hooks rather than controller